Krafalski/mastermind/reference/outlineSchedule.md

  ##### February 4, 2016 : Thursday
  - class
  - work on js & alternate to css/html when need break from js
+ - js cccp✅ , ccwp done ✅,create meaningful console.log for cccp ✅and ccwp ✅, create start game ✅, create win state✅ , create lose state ✅, create loop for plays until win or lose state✅.🔀 ISSUE- must win on first round or else codeToBreak is changed to [null,null] - this shouldn't be changing.
+Will change things to fit into objects and constructors more/better to see if this is a scope issue that can be fixed.
+On today's pass there was nothing obvious why this variable would change.
+But also stared at the code for many hours and may be blind to something obvious for the day 🔀 try again tomorrow
+ - line 89 - change to 10 rounds at some point...🔀when ready to pay the game all the way through, not this many rounds when trying to get it to work...timeline unknown
+ - otherwise, leave js alone for today and work on HTML and css✅
- - read style guide, take some notes and edit current code before writing new code- try to create template of good style with a little bit of code and use that as a reference going forward
+ - read style guide, take some notes and edit current code before writing new code- try to create template of good style with a little bit of code and use that as a reference going forward🔀scared to touch js when feeling this tired, will spend time stuying up on jquery do this 🔀tomorrow
- - work on html
+ - work on html --> create all divs and elements 🔀roughly 70% created 🔀try again tomorrow
+ - work on css --> create basic structure with maybe some colors 🔀 roughly 30% done 🔀 try again tomorrow

- - update issues that align with user stories on github
+ - update issues that align with user stories on github.
+No issues resolved yet🔀 try again tomorrow
- - update this schedule
+ - update this schedule✅
+ - git merge conflict - must be resolved before committing 🔀tomorrow

  ##### February 5, 2016 : Friday
   - class
   - work on js (should be finishing the main/most important/MVP - minimum viable product)
+  - weird problem with win state, probably scoping, need to iron out
+  - work on html css - finish bare bones and make it not extremely painful to look at
   - start working on jQuery - html js interaction
+  - see if today is the day to finally make sure things line up with style guide
   - update issues that align with user stories on github
+  - update this schedule

  ##### February 6, 2016 : Saturday
   - study jQuery and test some stuff out then try to apply it
+  - hard to gauge where project will be by this day ...leave lots of time for whatever, check to see if anyone is going to GA to work together
   - update issues that align with user stories on github
+  - update this schedule

 ##### February 7, 2016 : Sunday
  - stop coding at 8pm and submit project